roman-bialek/templates_plotting/README.md

 This is a matplotlib plotting utility that I use to quickly setup my figures and plot my data.
 Feel free to modify what you need.
 Hopefully you find this useful too.

 ## 1. Cloning
-In your folder of interest, perform
+In your folder of interest, if no `git` repo is present, please first enter `git init`, then enter:
 ```git
 git submodule add https://github.com/roman-bialek/templates_plotting.git
 ```